-Chen has worked as a research assistant at the Yale Social Robotics lab since her first year, working on projects studying robots as adaptive tutors.
-She has also helped create curriculum for AP Computer Science Principles, a high school introductory computer science course, as a member of the AP team at Harvard’s CS50 Research and Development.
-She developed written curriculum and software tools for teachers teaching computer science for the first time.
+Chen has worked as a research assistant at the Yale Social Robotics lab, writing code for projects studying robots as adaptive tutors.
+She’s also helped create curriculum for AP Computer Science Principles, a high school introductory computer science course, as a member of the AP team at Harvard’s CS50 Research and Development.
+There, she developed written curriculum and software tools for teachers teaching computer science for the first time.

-Chen founded and leads Code Haven, a group of Yale students that teach introductory coding to New Haven middle school students, which has allowed her to teach in six middle schools throughout New Haven.
-She works with local teachers to bring Code Haven to their classrooms, and is excited to help hold a teacher workshop in December.
-Chen also works as a Teaching Assistant for two Computer Science courses, CS50 (Intro to Computing) and CS323 (Systems Programming), and holds 9 office hours a week.
+Chen founded Code Haven, a student organization that teaches introductory coding to New Haven students.
+Through Code Haven, Chen worked with Yale students to create a yearlong program for middle school students, culminating in a final project fair.
+Code Haven has also held a conference for K-12 teachers interested in computer science.
+Chen has also worked as a Teaching Assistant for two Computer Science courses, CS50 (Intro to Computing) and CS323 (Systems Programming).
 Previously, she has also been an administrator on the Yale Splash.